doguscank/doguscank/README.md

 Hey everyone, I'm Doğuş.
 I'm a software developer from Turkey.
 I'm Electronics and Communication Student at Istanbul Technical University.
-I'm currently working in a robotics company and voluntarily involved in @iturover Software Team.
+I'm currently working in a robotics company and voluntarily involved in @iturover Electroware Team.

 **Summary about me:**